15350 Naganuma: Naming

 This minor planet was named after the town of Naganuma, located on the island of Hokkaido in northern Japan, where the "Artists Atelier Village" was promoted for many years with more than 20 workshops.
 The official was published by the Minor Planet Center on 13 October 2000 (M.P.C.
 41387).

 Physical characteristics

 Naganuma is an assumed S-type asteroid, which agrees with its determined geometric albedo (see below).

 Rotation period

-In November 2005, a rotational lightcurve of Naganuma was obtained from photometric observations by Donald Pray at the Carbuncle Hill Observatory on Rhode Island, United States.
+In November 2005, a rotational lightcurve of Naganuma was obtained from photometric observations by Donald Pray at the Carbuncle Hill Observatory in Rhode Island, United States.
 Lightcurve analysis gave a rotation period of 2.5835±0.0001 hours with a brightness amplitude of 0.20 magnitude (U=3).
 Concurring periods of 2.58348, 2.5835 and 2.587 hours were also determined by Vladimir Benishek at Sopot Astronomical Observatory and Petr Pravec at Ondřejov Observatory (U=2/2+/2+).